Focal neurological deficits

 Home care depends on the type and cause of the problem.

-If you have any loss of movement, sensation, or function, call your health care provider.
+If you have any loss of movement, sensation, or function, contact your health care provider.

 Your provider will take your medical history and perform a physical examination.

 The physical examination will include a detailed examination of your nervous system function.

 Which tests are done depends on your other symptoms and the possible cause of the nerve function loss.
 Tests are used to try to locate the part of the nervous system that is involved.
 Common examples are:

 Jankovic J, Mazziotta JC, Newman NJ, Pomeroy SL.
 Diagnosis of neurological disease.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 1.